Lower Limb Strengthening Exercises (Leg, Hip, Knee, Ankle and Foot)

 6. Ankle Strengthening – Theraband strengthening

 This is a great ankle strengthening exercise following an ankle sprain or strain.
 It’s important you consult your therapist before starting this as your ankle needs to be at the correct stage of healing to tolerate this.
 The band strength is also important, if it’s too strong you could cause more damage.
-The red band is the weakest Theraband in the UK but colors can vary from different manufacturer (so be careful). the idea here is to start building up multi-directional strength to provide the ankle with some stability.
+The red band is the weakest Theraband in the UK but colors can vary from different manufacturer (so be careful).
+The idea is to start building up multi-directional strength to provide the ankle with some stability.